MicrosoftDocs/azure-reference-other/stream-analytics-docs/system-timestamp-stream-analytics.md

 ```

  The timestamp of the result of the aggregate is the end of the time window to which this result corresponds.
-Please see [Windowing &#40;Azure Stream Analytics&#41;](windowing-azure-stream-analytics.md) articles describing different window types in Azure Stream Analytics.
+Please see [Windowing](windowing-azure-stream-analytics.md) articles describing different window types in Azure Stream Analytics.

 ### **INNER JOIN**